SEN and Disabilities Local offer

 When moving classes in school:

 • Information will be passed on to the new class teacher in advannce and in most cases, a planning meeting will take place with the new teacher.
-IEP s will be shared with the new teacher.
+Support Plans will be shared with the new teacher.

 • If your child would be helped by a passport to support them understand moving on then it will be made for them.